 Q. I am already receiving a pension from the scheme.
 Will the amount of this or the date that it is paid change?

-A. No - pensions already being paid at 31 March 2020 were increased in April as they are each year based on the Scheme Rules.
+A. No - pensions already being paid at 31 March 2020 were increased in April as they are each year based on the Scheme rules.
 We are also prioritising the payment of pensions so that there will be no change to the date each month on which these are paid.

 Q. I am planning on retiring this year.
 Will the amount that I receive change?

-A. If you are planning to retire this year, then the amount you will receive will be calculated exactly in accordance with the Scheme Rules as usual and no changes will be made as a result of the current Cover-19 pandemic.
+A. If you are planning to retire this year, then the amount you will receive will be calculated exactly in accordance with the Scheme rules as usual and no changes will be made as a result of the current COVID-19 pandemic.
 We are also prioritising the processing of retirements so we hope to ensure no delay to the date on which your pension will be first paid once you have accepted the retirement pension quotation and informed us of any of the available options you wish to take.